| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 By default, PostScript printing ignores the background colors of the faces,

-unless the variable ps-use-face-background
+unless the variable ps-use-face-background is non-nil.
+This

 is to avoid unwanted interference with the zebra stripes and background